 “Thank you, captain.
 But, looking around… I’m afraid I can’t accept that offer…”

 “Don’t get me wrong, captain… your ship is in marvelous condition, your crew is fully staffed…” trailing off, Lucero cast his gaze back towards the stunned faces of the 13th company, “See, the problem is that one of your men is a heretic.”

 A cold bead of sweat ran down Aaron’s back.
 Was Lucero talking about him?
 Were his mere doubts about the empire enough for the Sol Sabre to brand him a heretic?
 The gray-haired swordsman’s confused thoughts were lost in the frightened mummers of the crowd.

 ‘No, I’m being ridiculous.
 It was a long three years with very few women around.
 I’ve seen some of our men seduced by monsters!
 Whoever did it must have gotten away from her somehow… and I know it wasn’t me.’

 “What?
 How can you be sure?”
 Donovan asked, taking to his feet.

 “During my training with the Sol Saber, I began to learn how to read the life energy of those around me.
-Whether its a gift from the gods or a side effect of the sword, I don’t know… but regardless of the cause, I’m quite thankful for the outcome.
-From a mere glance, I can tell if a man has laid with a monster.”
+Whether it’s a gift from the gods or a side effect of the sword, I don’t know… but regardless of the cause, I’m quite thankful for the outcome.
+From a mere glance, I can tell if a man has lain with a monster.”

-Raising the saber into the air as if to emphasize his point, Lucero cried, “Of course it is!
+Raising the saber into the air as if to emphasize his point, Lucero cried, “Of course it’s the truth!
 For you see, when he’s brought into this beautiful world by the grace of our gods, a man’s life energy is completely pure.
 But, every time he lays with a monster, a small bit of that energy is infected with the monster’s own demon energy, until that man becomes a devil in his own right!”

 ‘Is that true?‘ Aaron couldn’t help but wonder.